Willing sellers must submit an

 - Copy of all land development permits

-Each property that is submitted to the program will go through an environmental evaluation process before a Board of County Commissioners citizen advisory committee, also known as the Conservation Lands Acquisition and Stewardship Advisory Committee (CLASAC), makes any recommendationon on which properties may be pursued for acquisition.
+Each property that is submitted to the program will go through a preliminary review process before a Board of County Commissioners citizen advisory committee, also known as the Conservation Lands Acquisition and Stewardship Advisory Committee (CLASAC), make any recommendation on which properties may be pursued for acquisition.

 Property Nomination Form